![]() |

 Clean the greens by breaking off large stems.
 Rinse well in clean water, several times to remove any grit or sand.
 Chop into small pieces, rinse again and drain well in a colander; set aside.
 Rinse the salt pork and cube.
 Add the water, salt pork, salt, sugar, beef base, bacon fat or butter and vinegar to a large pot; bring to a boil.
 Reduce heat to medium and simmer for 10 minutes.
 Add the greens, return to a boil, reduce to medium and simmer, uncovered, for 45 minutes to 1-1/2 hours, depending on texture and tenderness desired; stir occasionally.
 Taste, season with salt and pepper.
 Serve with cornbread and pass pickled onions, hot pepper vinegar sauce and hot sauce at the table.

 Cook's Notes: May also be used for collards and mustard greens, or a mixture of any of the three.
 Trim any rind off of the salt pork before using.
-May also substitute streak o' lean (fried salt pork), or smoked ham hocks, hog jowl, ham or turkey.
+May also substitute streak o' lean (fried salt pork), or smoked ham hocks, hog jowl, ham or smoked turkey wings.
 Allow the hocks or smoked meats to slow simmer in the water for about an hour, or until the meat breaks away, then proceed with greens.

 Turnip Roots: Peel, cube and rinse the roots well.
 Add to the pot in the last 30 minutes of cooking time.